tjlytle/daemon-example/README.md

 - [beanstalkd][beanstalkd]
 - MySQL (or MariaDB)

-To make it easy, the included vagrant configuration should take care of all setup:
+Since you generally learn better when you're comfortable, you can certainly just use your local development environment if you're comfortable with installing those few dependencies.
+However, to make it easy, the included [vagrant configuration](./Vagrantfile) and [bootstrap script](./vagrant/bootstrap.sh) should take care of all setup without any change to your local system:

     vagrant up
     vagrant ssh
     cd /vagrant

-_For how to install vagrant, visit the [official download page][vagrant]._
+_For how to install vagrant, visit the [official install guide][vagrant].
+You'll also need [VirtualBox][virtualbox] as this vagrant 'box' is a VirtualBox image._

 Configuration
 -------------